Kenji Miyazawa: Religious beliefs

+Vegetarianism

+Kenji practiced vegetarianism during two periods: for five years from 1918 after becoming a Lotus Sutra devotee, and from April 1926 until his death.
+Though Nichiren Buddhist sects don't require vegetarianism due to their "mappo mukai" doctrine (which relaxes the strict adherence to non-killing or ahimsa), he personally maintained this practice.

+In a 1918 letter, he expressed sympathy for edible creatures.
+During his time in Tokyo, he subsisted mainly on potatoes and tofu or fried tofu, developing beriberi which he mistakenly attributed to meat consumption.

+As a teacher, he relaxed his dietary restrictions, enjoying soba with tempura and occasionally eel or tempura rice bowls.
+He would drink alcohol socially and sometimes smoke.

+During his later years with the Rasu Chijin Association, he returned to strict vegetarianism with extremely simple meals.
+He stored rice in the well, eating it frozen in winter, with sides such as fried tofu, pickles, or tomatoes.
+Even when seriously ill with pneumonia, he refused eggs and milk.
+When his mother secretly fed him carp liver as medicine, he discovered the truth and declared, "I would rather die than take the life of a creature," maintaining his principles until death.

 Themes

 He loved his native province, and the mythical landscape of his fiction, known by the generic neologism, coined in a poem in 1923, as Īhatōbu (Ihatov) is often thought to allude to Iwate (Ihate in the older spelling).
 Several theories exist as to the possible derivations of this fantastic toponym: one theory breaks it down into a composite of I for 'Iwate'; hāto (English 'heart') and obu (English 'of'), yielding 'the heart or core of Iwate'.
 Others cite Esperanto and German forms as keys to the word's structure, and derive meanings varying from 'I don't know where' to 'Paradise'.
 Among the variation of names, there is Ihatovo, and the addition of final o is supposed to be the noun ending of Esperanto, whose idea of common international language interested him.